lsst-sqre/safir/docs/user-guide/slack-webhook.rst

        config.slack_webhook, "Application Name", logger )

-The arguments are the same as those to the constructor of `~safir.slack.SlackClient`.
+The arguments are the same as those to the constructor of `~safir.slack.webhook.SlackWebhookClient`.
 The second argument, the application name, is used in the generated Slack message.
 The logger will be used to report failures to send an alert to Slack, after which the original exception will be re-raised.